The Things of Life: Production

-The idea of making a film from the Paul Guimard's novel was originally turned down by multiple financiers in France.
+The idea of making a film from Paul Guimard's novel was originally turned down by multiple financiers in France.
 It was the fourth feature directed by Claude Sautet, and his first to become a major success.
 Sautet would work with actress Romy Schneider again on further projects, including Sautet's next feature Max and the Junkmen.
 Sautet also hired composer Philippe Sarde to write the score.
 That initiated a long partnership between the two, spanning twenty-five years and eleven films.
 The car crash scene was shot on a crossroads specifically created for the purpose, and took two weeks to shoot.

 Release and reception

 The film was released by Compagnie Française de Distribution Cinématographique in France and Columbia Pictures in the United States.

 Variety said that "directorial tact and visual solidity, fine, sensitive playing and observant characterization give an engrossing tang to this familiar tale", and added that the film "builds interest without resort to flashy sentiments or intellectual palaver."
 Time Out remarked that while it's "difficult to make a film about banality without being boring in the process, but Sautet all but pulls it off, thanks to a beautifully understated performance from Piccoli."
 The New York Times reviewer was more critical, saying, "I should mind this syrup less if Sautet showed more of a conscience in serving it—if the relationships seemed to have been felt rather than merely displayed" but added "Piccoli is the only reasonable point of interest" in the film.

 The film won the 1969 Louis Delluc Prize, and had 2,959,682 admissions in France, making it the eighth highest earning film of 1970.

 Anthony Lane in The New Yorker, previewing the film for a 2009 revival, wrote that it contained one of Piccoli's "gravest performances".
 "Sautet's portrait of prickly love", Lane considered inferior to Godard's in Contempt (1963); however, "the leading man holds our gaze: lean, confident, and manly, removing his cigarette only to speak his lines, yet profoundly pained by the sense of a life that has veered off course".